Protolabs Network

-Hubs, formerly 3D Hubs, is an online manufacturing platform that offers businesses on-demand access to a global network of manufacturing partners.
-The platform offers a range of manufacturing services, including 3D printing, CNC machining, injection molding and sheet metal fabrication services.
+Protolabs Network is an online manufacturing platform that provides businesses on-demand access to a global network of more than 250 manufacturing partners.
+It is part of Protolabs’ global manufacturing services, offering 3D printing, CNC machining, injection molding and sheet metal fabrication.

+Previously known as "3D Hubs", and later "Hubs", it was acquired by Protolabs in 2021 to provide expanded capabilities and volume pricing options to designers and engineers.

 Company

-The company was originally founded in April 2013 by Bram de Zwart and Brian Garret, with Filemon Schöffer later joining the founding team.
-Headquartered in Amsterdam, the company opened its second office and North American headquarters in Chicago in May, 2019.
-The company also has offices in Paris and Berlin.
+Protolabs Network, formerly known as "3D Hubs", was founded in Amsterdam in April 2013 by Bram de Zwart and Brian Garret, with Filemon Schöffer later joining the founding team.
+It was the world’s largest peer-to-peer network of 3D printing services.
+As the company grew, it added more capabilities and higher-volume production options, changing its name to "Hubs".

-In January 2021, Minnesota-based Protolabs, a publicly-traded custom manufacturer, announced an agreement to acquire the company for $280 million in cash and stock, plus incentives.
-In May 2021, the company renamed from 3D Hubs to Hubs.
+In January 2021, Minnesota-based Protolabs, a publicly traded custom part manufacturer, announced an agreement to acquire the company for $280 million in cash and stock, plus incentives.
+In January 2024, Hubs rebranded as Protolabs Network to reflect its integration with Protolabs.

+Protolabs’ technology-enabled factories in the US and Europe are complemented by its network’s expanded manufacturing capabilities, such as tighter tolerances and more complex parts.

 Industry reports & initiatives

 The company releases regular reports on leading trends and developments within the manufacturing industry, including the 3D Printing Trend Report and the Supply Chain Resilience Report.
 Hubs also runs a yearly student grant with the aim of encouraging and supporting engineering students in their development of innovative projects.
 In 2020, Hubs launched the COVID-19 Manufacturing fund, to help fund and manufacture vital protective equipment such as face shields for hospitals in need during the onset of the COVID-19 pandemic.